 Sometimes haematomas occur soon after childbirth and if large, may need to be drained.

-Because perineal tears are common, many women believe them to be a necessary part of childbirth and are reluctant to discuss their injuries.
-However, it is vital that injuries to the perineum are correctly and quickly identified and that midwives and doctors attending deliveries seek expert advice.
+Because perineal tears are common, many women believe them to be an unavoidable part of childbirth and are reluctant to discuss their injuries.
+However, it is vital that injuries to the perineum are correctly and quickly identified, and that midwives and doctors attending deliveries seek expert advice where necessary.

-Where the treatment of the traumatic tear has been non-existent or inadequate the consequences may continue for years.
-The misery of chronic pain, incontinence and painful intercourse may also cause psychological damage.
+Where the treatment of a traumatic tear has been non-existent or inadequate the consequences may continue for years.
+The misery of chronic pain, incontinence and painful intercourse may also result in psychological harm.

 For a claim to be successful it will be necessary to demonstrate that the injuries sustained were either caused by a health care professional's failure to act or that the treatment was incorrect and caused damage.